facebook/wangle/README.md

 <p>Instantiating all these handlers and pipelines can hit the allocator pretty hard.
 There are two ways to try to do fewer allocations.
 StaticPipeline allows *all* the handlers, and the pipeline, to be instantiated all in the same memory block, so we only hit the allocator once.</p>

-<p>The other option is to allocate the handlers once at startup, and reuse them in many pipelines.
-This means all state has to be saved in the HandlerContext object instead of the Handler itself, since each handler can be in multiple pipelines.
+<p>The other option is to allocate the handlers once at startup, and reuse them in many pipelines.This means all state has to be saved in the HandlerContext object instead of the Handler itself, since each handler can be in multiple pipelines.
 There is one context per pipeline to get around this limitation.</p></section><section class="dex_document"><h1>Built-in handlers</h1><p class="dex_introduction">The stuff that comes with the box</p><h2 id="byte-to-byte-handlers">Byte to byte handlers <a href="#byte-to-byte-handlers" class="headerLink">#</a></h2>

 <h3 id="asyncsockethandler">AsyncSocketHandler <a href="#asyncsockethandler" class="headerLink">#</a></h3>